totbotuser/docker-springboot-demo/README.md

 # docker-springboot-demo

-This is a simple Restful webservice application built with Spring-Boo
+This is a simple Restful webservice application built with Spring-Boot

 Docker Related Steps:
 ---------------------